xcp-ng/xcp-ng-org/docs/guests.md

 The VM needs to be running for this test.

 ##### From Xen Orchestra
+You can see this information in the General tab of the VM view.
-* Management agent + device drivers: XO displays "Hardware virtualization with paravirtualization drivers enabled (PVHVM)"
+* Device drivers: XO displays "Hardware virtualization with paravirtualization drivers enabled (PVHVM)" on the General tab
-* Device drivers alone: Xen Orchestra is currently (2020-03-30) unable to detect if the device drivers are installed if the management agent is not installed either.
-See <https://github.com/vatesfr/xen-orchestra/issues/4783>.
-If it displays "No tools detected", it is still possible that the device drivers are present.
+* Management agent: XO displays "Management agent detected" or "Management agent version {version} detected"

+More detailed information can also be found in the Advanced tab.

 ##### From command line
 * Device drivers: `xe vm-param-get param-name=PV-drivers-detected uuid={VM-UUID}`